Visiting someone in prison

 The visitation entitlements of prisoners vary based on their custodial status.

-Physical visits
+Physical or online visits

 The governor of a prison can allow for additional or longer visits where circumstances permit.
 They may also prohibit a prisoner from receiving visitors.